n25a/n25a/README.md

 # 💫 About Me
 I'm a boardgame geek and coffee lover.
 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building a community.
 I spend most of my time on coding, reading, learning, and listening to music.
-Also, I'm a big fan of start-ups, I'm always looking for new ideas to work on.
+I'm also a big fan of start-ups, I'm always looking for new ideas to work on.

 ## 🌐 Socials